 Imperial Japanese Navy (IJN)

-Isoroku Yamamoto Commander In Chief, Combined Fleet, killed April 18, 1943 as passenger aboard G4M1 Betty 2656
+Isoroku Yamamoto Commander In Chief (CinC) Combined Fleet, killed April 18, 1943 as passenger aboard G4M1 Betty 2656.

-Matome Ugaki Chief of Staff, Combined Fleet, died August 15, 1945 on Kamikaze mission
+Matome Ugaki Chief of Staff, Combined Fleet, died August 15, 1945 participating in kamikaze mission.

 Imperial Japanese Army (IJA)